How do I prepare my device for sale?

 Wie bereite ich mein Gerät für den Verkauf vor

-1. Open settings.
+1. Open Settings.

-2. Go to Face ID & Code.
+2. Go to Face ID & Passcode.

-3. Scroll down and disable "Protection for stolen devices".
+3. Scroll down and disable "Activation Lock".

-4. Go back to Settings → [Your Name] → “Where is?”.
+4. Go back to Settings → [Your Name] → "Find My".

-5. Tap on "Find My iPhone".
+5. Tap "Find My iPhone".

 6. Enter your Apple ID password to disable the feature immediately.